-- 1. Introduction: Kit #355-00-011 is applicable to all models of the SA355 helicopter.
+- 1. Introduction: Kit #355-00-031 is applicable to all models of the SA355 helicopter.
 It is a system utilizing R-134a (non-CFC type) refrigerant.
-This kit is compatible with utility, corporate, and EMS configuration.
+This kit is compatible with utility, corporate, and EMS configurations.
 An Integrated Flight Systems unit is designated to be as maintenance free as possible.
 It incorporates in the design components that have proven themselves to be highly reliable. - 2.
 Description: The Integrated Flight Systems Air Conditioning System is a vapor (R134 refrigerant) recovery system.
 The compressor uses existing mounting points on the transmission case.
 To improve efficiency, two evaporators are used for this system, one mounted forward of the co-pilot, the other in the aft right-hand cargo compartment.
 Also, two 24-volt fan motors are used to circulate the cabin air through the evaporators.
 Air distribution for the aft evaporator is accomplished through the ducts in the cabin.
-The ducts are equipped with directional valves.
-The condenser is mounted in the right handside baggage area.
+The ducts are equipped with directional valves. - A. The condenser for the 355-00-031 kit is mounted in the aft baggage area.
+Two additional 24-volt fan motors circulate air through the condenser.
+The air enters through the intake screen on the belly of the aircraft and exits at two holes through the outlet air screen. - B. The condenser for the 355-00-011 kit is mounted in the right hand side baggage area.
 A single 27-volt fan motor circulates air through the condenser.
 The air enters through the intake screen on the side baggage door of the aircraft and exits at a second hole through the outlet air screen.